Tag Archive for: Medicine

 • The Blind Dining Experience at Vatel with the French Federation of the Blind and Visually Impaired(FAAF)

 We support first-year PACES students by publishing and selling study guides, in consultation with university professors.
-We also support them throughout the year by organizing meals for them at the Carémeau campus, as well as by providing support after the first-semester exams.
+We also support them throughout the year by organizing meals for them at the Carémeau campus, as well as by providing support after they take the first-semester exam.

-We organize many student social events, such as the annual gala in November and the post-PACES exam party in December.
+We organize many student social events, such as the annual gala in November and the PACES post-exam party in December.

 This year, we also organized the D4 mock exam in coordination with Lucas Dafontis and the ACM at the Montpellier campus.